timacdonald/has-parameters/readme.md

 #### Unexpected parameter

-The trait validates that you do not declare any keys that do not exist as parameter variables in the `handle()` method.
+Ensures that you do not declare any keys that do not exist as parameter variables in the `handle()` method.
 This helps make sure you don't mis-type a parameter name.

 #### Required parameters

-Another validation that occurs is checking to make sure all required parameters (those without default values) have been provided.
+Ensures all required parameters (those without default values) have been provided.

+#### Aliases

+- Ensures all aliases specified reference an existing parameter.
+- Provided aliases don't reference the same parameter.
+- An original parameter key and an alias have not both be provided.

 ## Middleware::in()